Omid Kordestani: Career

 Kordestani has more than a dozen years of high-technology consumer and enterprise experience, including key positions at Internet pioneer Netscape Communications.
 He was also vice president of Business Development and Sales and grew Netscape's website revenue from an annual run-rate of $88 million to more than $200 million in 18 months.
 He started his career at Netscape as director of OEM Sales, and during his four-year career at that company, he was responsible for establishing major customer relationships with Citibank, AOL, Amazon, Intuit, Travelocity, Intel, @Home, eBay, and Excite.
 Prior to Netscape, Kordestani held positions in marketing, product management, and business development at The 3DO Company, Go Corporation, and Hewlett-Packard.

 He joined Google in May 1999, leading the development and implementation of the company's initial business model and was Google's senior vice president of worldwide sales and field operations until April 16, 2009.
 Kordestani played a part in Google's worldwide revenue generation efforts as well as the day-to-day operations of the company's sales organization.

 On July 18, 2014, Kordestani came back to Google to fill the vacancy of Chief Business Officer at Google after Nikesh Arora, who was recruited to Google by Kordestani himself, left for SoftBank.
 Initially interim, his post became permanent in October.

 On October 14, 2015, Kordestani left Google and became Executive Chairman at Twitter.
-After a power struggle between Twitter chief executive officer Jack Dorsey and Elliot Management, Kordestani was replaced by Patrick Pichette in June 2020.
+After a power struggle between Twitter chief executive officer Jack Dorsey and Elliott Management, Kordestani was replaced by Patrick Pichette in June 2020.
 He remained a member of the board until its dissolution in October 2022.

 In December 2021, Kordestani was appointed as chairman of the Board at Pearson plc.
 His position became effective in March 2022.
+On August 10, 2024, he filed a lawsuit against Elon Musk and X Corp over unpaid stock options after the Twitter board had been dissolved by its new owner.